KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 ###Setup

+{% hint style='danger' %}
+If you are using a Chromebook, please skip to the Chromebook Only section below!
+{% endhint %}

 1. In your `CodingAndCocktails` folder in your home directory create a `CSS` folder

 2. Open Atom and set up your HTML file.